boolnetwork/docs/docs/introduce/gateway.md

 ---
-id: bmrp
+id: gateway
-title: Blockchain Message Router Protocol
+title: Gateway
-sidebar_label: Blockchain Message Router Protocol
+sidebar_label: Gateway
 ---

 Gateway can be regarded as an interactive component linking different blockchain systems.
 It is mainly composed of signature module and forwarding module.